sigh/Puzzles/puzzles/logic/3_prisoner_line.md

 ### Proof

 The prisoner at the back can see the colours of the other two prisoners.
-If they were both blue then he could deduce that his own colour was red, and he would instantly say this.
+If the hats were both blue then the prisoner could deduce that their own colour was red, and they would instantly say this.
 Since the prisoner at the back remained quiet we (and the two prisoners in front) know that least one of the front two prisoners has a red hat.

 The middle prisoner can only see the colour of the front prisoner's hat.
-If it was blue then he could deduce that his own hat colour was red.
-However, he does not speak.
+If it was blue then the prisoner could deduce that their own hat colour was red.
+However, they do not speak.
 This means that the colour of the hat on the front prisoner must be red.